gramlang/gram/README.md

 #### Ubuntu

-On Ubuntu, the following should be sufficient to install the dependencies:
+On a recent Ubuntu distribution, the following should be sufficient to install the dependencies:

 ```bash
 sudo apt-get install clang cmake